 After reading a few research articles I am now understanding that the fermentation process is a really fascinating one.
 Every product has its own fermentation with different stages of increasing and reducing fungal and moulds, also concurrent growth of multiple good bacteria.
 It might be important to find out how many days a specific product takes to ferment and when it is the best to be consumed.
 To slow down the fermentation you just need to keep the product at the low temperature.

 You can try the cabbage every day after the juice stops raising and see when it tastes the best for you.
 The taste should be sour sweet and not fizzy.
-You can serve it as it is or with finely sliced shallots and oil.
+You can serve it as it is or with finely sliced onion and oil.
 This cabbage can also be used in the winter salads.
 If you combine this cabbage with diced cucumber, boil-cooked beetroot and potato, onion, and canned green peas- you will get a beautiful salad called Russian Vinaigrette.

 I learnt that basically you can ferment anything.
 The good news is if research was trying to identify or quantify the changes in the product after fermentation, it consistently made positive conclusions.
 Two examples are below.